Maryland Master Naturalist Program

 After training, participants serve as University of Maryland Extension volunteers in their communities.
 At least 40 hours of approved service must be documented each year.
 A wide variety of volunteer work is possible, including environmental restoration projects, education and public awareness campaigns, and research in the field.

-The Coastal Plain program will be offered again beginning in October 2019, in partnership with Pickering Creek Audubon Center, Phillips Wharf Environmental Center, and ShoreRivers.
+The Coastal Plain program will begin in October 2020, in partnership with Pickering Creek Audubon Center, Phillips Wharf Environmental Center, and ShoreRivers.
 The group meets the third Wednesday of the month, 9:30 a.m.–4 p.m., plus occasional Saturday trips.